albrow/zoom/README.md

 }
 ```

-You could also use a lua script for more complicated thread-safe updates.
+You could also use a lua script, which have full transactional support in Zoom,
+for more complicated "read before write" updates.

 Testing & Benchmarking